openaccessapp/www/content/access/en/documentation/20-audience/README.md

 It is funded with public funds.

-And it must serve the public.
+And it must serve the public in a transparent and fair manner.

-This involves topics like
+openaccess.app supports all these.